novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

 I wanted to build a [DSL (Domain Specific Language)](https://en.wikipedia.org/wiki/Domain-specific_language) to pull this off.

-A DSL is a special kind of language that is similar a general purpose programming language but it is made to do a very specific task.
+A DSL is a special kind of language that is similar a general purpose programming language but it is designed for a very specific purpose.

 <div class="fc" ">
 <div>